TeYuanLiu/teyuanliu.github.io/content/blog/product.md

     -   Ask for the reason of unsubscribing to learn which direction to move forward and improve retention rate.
     -   Conduct gradual deprecation by marking a feature as deprecated in earlier versions before its actual removal.

+## Mindset

+-   Use theory to drive implementation, and use implementation to refine theory.
+-   Make creative destruction.

 ## See also